3 ways associations can accelerate innovation and stay relevant

 Innovation involves looking at things with a new perspective, whether that’s combining things in a new way or being open to different approaches.
 Unfortunately, that often leads to resistance from internal and external sources who are comfortable with their current routines and expectations.

 The right vision can help you ease people out of that hesitancy by providing them with a story about the change you’re making.
-A clear vision or mission helps them understand how you expect changes to impact the association and how they can add value to everyone’s experience.
+A clear vision or mission helps them understand how you expect changes to impact the association and how those changes can add value to everyone’s experience.
+This narrative should include how the proposed changes will contribute to the association’s financial sustainability and improve its ability to serve members.

 When needed, you can engage change management services to help increase adoption and ensure a smoother transition.